 Monthly Law Journal Article: Prisoner Classification and Gang Activity, 2013 (11) AELE Mo.
 L. J. 301.

-appeals court held that the same primary right—the prisoner’s right to be free
+court held that the same primary right—the prisoner’s right to be free from

-from unlawful gang validation and placement in segregated housing —was at issue
+unlawful gang validation and placement in segregated housing —was at issue in

-in both suits.
-Because the suit involved the same cause of action between the
+both suits.
+Because the suit involved the same cause of action between the same

-same parties after a final judgment on the merits of the first suit, the
+parties after a final judgment on the merits of the first suit, the subsequent

 A Massachusetts correctional policy of using discretionary override codes to block juvenile homicide offenders from being placed in a minimum security facility unless and until they had received a positive parole vote violated a state statute barring a categorical ban on such placement and requiring a consideration on suitability for minimum security classification on a case-by-case basis.
 The practice did not, however, violate juvenile homicide offenders' right to a meaningful opportunity to obtain release based on demonstrated maturity and rehabilitation because there is no constitutionally protected expectation under the Eight Amendment or Mass.
 Const.
 Decl.
 Rights art.
 26 that a juvenile homicide offender will be released to the community after serving a statutorily prescribed portion of his or her sentence.
 Deal v.
 Comm'r of Correction, #SJC-12053, 475 Mass.
 307, 56 N.E.3d 800 (Mass.
 2016).